PineappleRind/latinstudy/README.md

 - For my latin course because when you're looking for something specific, the book feels big, cluttered, and cumbersome to flip through (and I don't like Quizlet)
 - Made by me for me, but if you want to use it, it's hosted [here](https://pineapplerind.xyz/latinstudy)

-## Running locally
-- use scripts/build.sh to build and scripts/run.sh to run (you may need to chmod +x if permission denied)
-- here's what the script does if you for some reason don't want to run it:
-- - compile TypeScript to build/ts
-- - use rollup or a similar tool to bundle the files to build/bundle.js
-- - use uglify or a similar tool to minify the bundle to build/bundle.min.js
-- - run using python `http.server` (just serves static files)

 *current version: 0.1*

 *author: PineappleRind*

 *(Henle Latin, Christian/Classical)*

+## Running locally
+- use the Runner to run, over at [scripts/build.sh](https://github.com/PineappleRind/latinstudy/blob/main/scripts/build.sh) (you may need to chmod +x if permission denied)
+- run it with the `--help` flag for advanced usage

 ## Docs
 To build documentation, run scripts/docs.sh.
 Documentation is in the .gitignore because it's not part of the project :)